 In Situ Bioremediation

-Bioremediation of Oil Spills can't be discussed without mentioning In Situ Bioremediation which is the use of living organisms for the recovery/cleaning up of a contaminated medium such as soil, sediment, air, or water.
-"Remediate" means to solve a problem and "bioremediate" means to use biological organisms to solve an environmental problem such as contaminated soil or groundwater. or Bioremediation is the use of microorganisms (e.g., bacteria, fungi), plants (termed phytoremediation), or biological enzymes to achieve treatment of hazardous waste.
+Bioremediation of Oil Spills can't be discussed without mentioning In Situ Bioremediation which is the use of living organisms for the recovery/cleaning up of a contaminated medium such as soil, sediment, air, or water. the word "remediate" means to solve a problem and "bioremediate" means to use biological organisms to solve an environmental problem like contaminated soil or groundwater. or Bioremediation is the use of microorganisms (e.g., bacteria, fungi), plants (termed phytoremediation), or biological enzymes to achieve treatment of hazardous waste.

 Environmental pollution is one of the basic challenges of modern day society, Man has polluted his environment through its actions directly or indirectly and man is in desperate need to fix his depleted environment.

 Over times man has engaged several control measures to salvage his environment.
-To create an eco friendly habitat; most of this measures has yielded little or no effect to the environment..most of these measures are capital intensive and bogus.
+To create an eco-friendly habitat; most of these measures has yielded little or no effect to the environment..most of these measures are capital intensive and bogus.
+"Bioremediation of Oil Spills"

 In modern day society Oil spillage has become man's number one nightmare..these oil spillages and other forms of environmental pollution has yielded to the discovery of Bioremediation

 A good case study worth noting is in 2010 when Bioremediation was used extensively to combat the devastating effects of the Exxon Valdez oil spill in 1989 and BP’s Deepwater Horizon oil spill in 2010.
 During this oil spills, microorganisms were used to consume petroleum hydrocarbons and played a significant role in reducing the environmental impact.